n123git/yw-cond/README.md

 * NPC Interaction handler
 * and much, much more!

 [The website can be downloaded or viewed here](https://n123git.github.io/yw-cond).

 # CExpression (Cond) System Documentation

 The **CExpression system**, is a proprietary (usually Base64-encoded) system used for evaluating RPN (Reverse Polish Notation) runtime conditions known as conds.
-These contains *one* or more conditions which consist of:
+These conds are evaluted by `CExpression::CalcSub` and contain *one* or more conditions which consist of:
   * Literal values (Constants, IDs etc)
   * Functions (Engine calls)
-  * Operators (arithmetic, logical, bitwise, and control flow ops)
+  * Operators (arithmetic, logicalal and bitwise)
+  * Jumps (conditional and unconditional)
+    * These jumps can only move forward and therefore can only be used for if else and not complex control flow like loops, making the CExpression system *NOT* turing-complete.

 ## 1. **Cond Structure**

 Each Cond begins with a header section composed of a **3-byte header**, a uint16 `COND_LENGTH` and a uint8 `STACK_PRM`.
-> Note: This is *PER-COND as a whole*

 ### 1.1 Header (3 bytes)
 Previously, the header was assumed to always be a **4** byte constant of `00 00 00 00`, with the purpose of serving as an integrity check.
 But recent developements have shown that the header is composed of a uint16 and uint8 value: